esp/esp.github.io/_docs/01-concepts/04-esp-js-di/08-dependency-resolvers.md

     }
 }
 // Note we don't need to specify the 'isResolverKey' property on the resolverKey.
-// The container assumes it is as it appears in the dependency list. container.register('controller', Controller).inject({ resolver: 'domResolver', domId : 'viewId' });
+// The container assumes it is as it's being used via `inject`. container.register('controller', Controller).inject({ resolver: 'domResolver', domId : 'viewId' });
-var controller = container.resolve('controller');
+let controller = container.resolve('controller');
 ```

 Output: